RaviKasaudhan/RAG-Web-Application/README.md

 ## Introduction

 The RAG Web Application leverages Azure and OpenAI services to process and index documents, providing summarized answers using the "text-embedding-ada-003" model.
+This also give user the option to fetch the important key value pairs from the documents and the whole summary of the document.

 ## Getting Started